Ariel

 Data Systems Division, where he was the lead designer of a fuzzy logic

-tactile robot arm controller, and made key contributions in applied
+tactile robotic arm controller, and made key contributions in applied

 sensor fusion research.
 At NIST, he was under the Intelligent Systems